 Digital Literary Studies

 This course traces the shifting landscape of literary studies in a digital age.
 In investigating the “encounter” between the digital and the literary (as Alan Liu puts it), students will examine digital forms and genres, particularly hypertext, the digital archive, and e-literature, which are indicative of the changing nature of the literary text.
 We also focus on how digital forms and digital methods can enhance our study of traditional literary texts.
 Our corpus constitutes of a set of texts drawn from multi-ethnic U.S. literature and world literature, and we will examine how digital approaches to these texts can animate research on migration, exile, race, gender, diaspora, and globalization.
-Despite the importance of digital forms and methods to our course, our central concern remains humanistic: we are invested in understanding how immigrants and refugees navigate systems of oppression, and their lived experiences of political violence, discrimination, economic insecurity, and families and relationships.
+Despite the importance of digital forms and methods to our course, our central concern is animated by humanistic goals: we are invested in understanding how immigrants and refugees navigate systems of oppression, and their lived experiences of political violence, discrimination, economic insecurity, and families and relationships.

 COURSES TAUGHT